Craig Cormick: Literary career

-Craig Cormick went on to study journalism and creative writing at the University of Canberra – both areas which he continues to work in – with stints at the Canberra School of Art, the University of Iceland and Helsinki University.
+Craig Cormick studied journalism and creative writing at the University of Canberra, with stints at the Canberra School of Art, the University of Iceland and Helsinki University.
 He returned to the University of Canberra to study languages, public relations and sociology, undertake a Masters in Communications and then completed a PhD in Creative Communications at Deakin University in 2007.

 His first books were self-published or picked up by small presses until Unwritten Histories was published by Aboriginal Studies Press in 1998.
-The book subsequently won the ACT Book of the Year Award and received praising reviews.
+The book subsequently won the ACT Book of the Year Award.
 His work has a strong sense of satire, across themes that include exploration, isolation, duality and Ned Kelly (who appears at least once in each of his eight short story collections).
 He has written and published, on average, one book a year since 1998, including collections of short fiction, novels and non-fiction.

 He has published scholarly articles on public attitudes to new technologies in publications including: NanoEthics, the International Journal of Biotechnology Agricultural Science, Historia Ciencias Saude (Brazil) and Choices (USA).
 He also authored the Australian Government reports, Cloning Goes to the Movies, and What you really need to know about what the public really thinks about GM foods.